Funded Programs & Initiatives

 The Farm to Child Care program supports child care facilities, fostering nutrition plans that include fresh, local produce for snacks and meals throughout growing seasons.

-Improving and Sustaining Quality Child Care is a program in the Quality Enhancement Department within Wake County Smart Start.
+These projects support quality child care and are part of the Quality Enhancement Department within Wake County Smart Start.

 The Child Care Health Consultant Program provides on-site health, safety, and nutrition consultation in child care facilities.